jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 features are required to write idiomatic and concise code that deals with concurrency.

-JS Concurrency is one of the key concepts to be able to efficiently work with GraphQL backends.
+JS Concurrency is one of the key concepts in efficiently working with GraphQL backends.

 ## The Motivating Example

 Let's focus now on our motivating example for the blog system.
 Let's start with this simple Entity-Relationship diagram.
-Do not assume that this is implemented on a SQL database let alone on a single system.
+We're not assuming that this is implemented in a SQL database, or even a single system.
 Each of the resources can be easily represented as a small micro-service.

 <img src="graphql-motivation-er.svg" alt="Entity Relationship Diagram" class="img-fluid" />

-Given these entitities, let's discuss the implementation of a GraphQL backend that enables us to implement it and perform the most relevant queries for our frontend.
+Given these entitities, let's discuss the implementation of a GraphQL backend that enables us to use it to perform the most relevant queries for our frontend.

 ## The Naive Implementation

-Throughout this section, we'll start thinking step by step how to implement this backend, encounter issues and find workarounds to resolve them.
+Throughout this section, we'll walk through step by step how to implement this backend, and resolve the issues we encounter by finding workarounds.

-Leaving the backend implementation aside, we'll just focus on implementing a `schema` and `rootValue` that can resolve a single `requestQuery` by invoking `graphql`.
+Leaving the data storage implementation aside, we'll just focus on implementing a `schema` and `rootValue` that can resolve a single `requestQuery` by invoking `graphql`.
-Moving this then to an HTTP server or even a WebSockets implementation is completely decoupled of what we are doing in this article and should be pretty much straightforward.
+Moving this then to an HTTP server or even a WebSockets implementation is completely decoupled from what we are doing in this article and should be fairly straightforward.

 ### The Schemas

-Let's discuss the type definitions we need to implement to create a GraphQL backend:
+Let's discuss the type definitions we need to implement for our GraphQL backend:

 **`Post`:** This is going to extend a little longer to illustrate many of the features for schema definition: